Table of contents

 Review your tagged conversations.
 Make note of the most common questions, trending issues, and the best responses, updating your saved responses as you go.

 Be sure to communicate the latest developments and any changes to your responses on a regular schedule.
 This is a crucial part of developing a crisis communication plan.

 Finally, don’t forget to update contacts or remove any pages, instructions, or saved replies once the crisis has passed to avoid confusion.
 Consider saving them for the next time they are needed.

 And don’t skip gathering your lessons learned!

-If you don’t yet have all the pieces of a strong emergency plan in place along with a business continuity plan, you can start on it today.
+If you don’t yet have all the essential crisis management techniques in place along with a business continuity plan, you can start on it today.

 The result will be less disruption to your business, less stress, greater customer loyalty and trust, and happier team members — all while mitigating the negative effects of the crisis.

 Even if an emergency lasts for a while, as in the case of the COVID-19 pandemic, eventually the mad rush post-crisis will subside and customer support will become more manageable.
 You can use this time to debrief.